Not many people know Tampere, Finland’s third-largest city (and really second-largest, as Espoo is essentially a suburb of Helsinki).

 While Pispala used to be a poor neighborhood populated by the Finlayson working class, it’s now one of the hippest places to visit in Tampere.

-Pispala was one of my favorite neighborhoods I explored in Tampere, both for its beautiful wooden architecture, its quiet yet alternative vibe, and its gorgeous views over the lake and tiny islets dotting the water.
+Pispala was one of my favorite neighborhoods I explored in Tampere, both for its beautiful wooden architecture and its quiet yet alternative vibe.

 And stop for a delicious, world-inspired brunch!